 Through a lot of trial and error, I increased my class’s test scores by 21 points!
 I’m happy to show you how I scheduled my math block so that I was able to apply 7 effective strategies in my classroom!

 I love reading about math!
-This is a great way to get students thinking about how to solve problems and connect it to the real world.
-I also preteach vocabulary.
-This helps students understand the language of math so it doesn’t sound like Greek.
+This is a great way to get students thinking about solving problems and connects them to the real world.
+I also pre-teach vocabulary.
+This helps students understand the language of math, so it doesn’t sound like Greek.

 After this, practice our math facts for about 6 minutes.
 While fluency is important, I don’t take up a lot of time with math facts.
 This is because I want to focus on other methods and practices for my students.

 Next, we work on the problem of the day.
 This is typically a word problem.
 Students are given manipulatives that they keep near their desks and a whiteboard.
 We do a think-pair-share.

 They have two minutes of think time.
 Then, they speak with a math partner about how they solved the problem.
 They also share why they agree or disagree with their partner.
 Afterward, I have them share how they solved the problem with the class.